maxikingamer/Automated_Screenshots/README.md

 To run the programm there has to be a folder called "Slides" in the same directory as the programm.
 The output will be a presentation called "AllSlides.pptx" with, well, all slides.

+I uploaded the .py and .ipynb they should be identical so feel free to use either.